-Valuation models and techniques are reviewed regularly

-for model performance and calibration.
+Valuation models and techniques are reviewed regularly for model performance and calibration.
 Current year valuation methodologies were consistent with the prior year unless otherwise noted.

-As valuation techniques are used, the estimated fair value of financial instruments may not be realizable in the market and deviate significantly under different assumptions and parameters.
+As valuation techniques are used, the estimated fair value of financial instruments may not be realizable in the mar-

+2.5.7.
+Amounts due to credit institutions and customers ket and deviate significantly under different assumptions and parameters.
 If the measurement is mainly based on observable market data, the instruments are classified as "Level 2".
 In cases where fair value determination is not based on observable market data, the instruments are classified as "Level 3".